ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 Connectivity's test is *the failure is a stage that never completed or stopped holding*.
 Run it against this detector's own preconditions and it fails immediately, because the detector **requires** every stage to have completed:
-ICE must read `connected` or `completed`, the selected pair must be `succeeded`, and STUN consent responses must have arrived within `stunFreshnessInMs` or the detector stands down and hands the session to the ICE detectors.
+ICE must read `connected` or `completed`, and the selected pair must have reached `succeeded` — a path that never came up is handed to the ICE detectors instead.
 Nothing in the ladder failed.
 Nothing in the ladder is even allowed to have failed.

 Transport Quality's test is *every stage completed, and the path is still the